2023 Best Health/Medical Admin Services Schools in Tennessee

 Top 10 Best Health & Medical Administrative Services Schools

 Our 2023 rankings named Vanderbilt University the best school in Tennessee for health and medical administrative services students.
-Located in the city of Nashville, Vanderbilt is a private not-for-profit college with a fairly large student population.
+Located in the city of Nashville, Vanderbilt is a private not-for-profit college with a large student population.

-A rank of #2 on this year’s list means The University of Tennessee - Health Science Center is a great place for health and medical administrative services students.
+Out of the 39 schools in Tennessee that were part of this year’s ranking, The University of Tennessee - Health Science Center landed the # 2 spot on the list.
 UTHSC is a small public school located in the large city of Memphis.

-A rank of #3 on this year’s list means King University is a great place for health and medical administrative services students.
-Located in the city of Bristol, King is a private not-for-profit school with a small student population.
+Out of the 39 schools in Tennessee that were part of this year’s ranking, King University landed the # 3 spot on the list.
+Located in the small city of Bristol, King is a private not-for-profit college with a small student population.

 On average, health and medical administrative services graduates from King take out $34,675 in student loans while working on their degree.

 Out of the 39 schools in Tennessee that were part of this year’s ranking, Lipscomb University landed the # 4 spot on the list.
-Located in the city of Nashville, Lipscomb is a private not-for-profit college with a small student population.
+Located in the city of Nashville, Lipscomb is a private not-for-profit school with a small student population.

 You’ll be in good company if you decide to attend Trevecca Nazarene University.
 It ranked #5 on our 2023 Best Health/Medical Admin Services Schools in Tennessee list.
-TNU is a small private not-for-profit school located in the city of Nashville.
+TNU is a small private not-for-profit school located in the large city of Nashville.

 After completing their degree, health and medical administrative services graduates from TNU carry an average student debtload of $27,750.